Frequently Asked Questions

 Toggle ItemQ: Is ces-byu-migration.oktapreview.com the Domain that Auth0 asks for?

 A: At present, yes.
-The final domain will be login.byu.edu once in production.
+The final domain will be login.byu.edu once the system is in production.

 -